mecid/mecid.github.io/_posts/2022-05-04-measuring-app-performance-in-swift.md

 ```

 #### Conclusion
 Today we learned how to use the Unified Logging System to measure and collect performance data of our apps.
 Understanding the performance of particular events is crucial for building a great user experience.
 Fortunately, we can quickly achieve that by using the Unified Logging System.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!